 You will be hot day and night, burn your feet on the sand dunes and fall asleep to the sound of silence under the ceiling of the unpolluted starry sky.

 You will encounter indigenous Wayoo people and see the poverty levels that will break your heart.

 La Guajira is one of the 32 departments of Colombia, and it is located in the extreme north of the country in the Caribbean region.
 Its capital and main city is Riohacha, and a large part of its population descends from the indigenous Wayuu people.

 It is a geographic and natural extreme where the desert and the sea blend together.

 It is an extremely beautiful yet the most impoverished and neglected department of Colombia.
 La Guajira is home to Colombia’s largest indigenous group, the Wayuu.
 Wayuu represents a little over 20% of Colombia’s total Amerindian population and under 50% of the Department of La Guajira population.

 Their history is fascinating as the Spanish have never subjugated them.
 Not only that, they learned how to use firearms and horses and fought many battles with the Spanish.
 Wayuu occupied the harsh environments of the La Guajira desert for centuries.
 They lived off the land, creating crafts and passed all their traditions for generations.

-The region suffers from a lack of clean drinking water, and kids are often severely malnutritioned.
+The region suffers from a lack of clean drinking water, and kids are often severely malnourished.

-As you will enter the winding roads of La Guajira and its desert you will encounter many Wayuu kids and adults creating artificial checkpoint/tolls made of ropes and colourful clothes which are meant to stop you on your way.
-It is expected that you give both children and adults sweets, water, drinks.
-I was told this is the case before the trip, but it has to be seen to be believed and understood.
+As you enter the winding roads of La Guajira and its desert you will encounter many Wayuu kids and adults creating artificial checkpoints/tolls made of ropes and colourful clothes which are meant to stop you on your way.
+It is expected that you give both children and adults sweets, water, and drinks.
+I was told this was the case before the trip, but it has to be seen to be believed and understood.